What is Laparoscopy?

 Most patients can have major surgery performed through the laparoscope rather than through a big abdominal incision.
 It depends on your specific condition but what it is more important it depends on the proper training and laparoscopic experience of your Gynaecologist.

-What is a hysterectomy and how a hysterectomy is done?
+What is a hysterectomy and how is it performed?

 A hysterectomy is a major surgical procedure to remove the womb or uterus.
 Therefore you will stop having periods and you can not become pregnant.